Are Zombies Real?

 Driven by these scientific findings, Wade Davis went on to write The Serpent and the Rainbow and Passage of Darkness in an attempt to dispel the mystery surrounding the zombie folklore which has caused much misunderstanding about the Voodoo religion and Haitian culture.

-In answer to the question “are Zombies real?” when considering the Haitian Zombie, what is not in dispute is that witnesses have seen family or friends in what they genuinely believe to be a zombie state.
-However, whilst many believe the Haitian Zombie to be real, there is no documented finite proof that a corpse has become re-animated to become a zombie.
+In answer to the question “are Zombies real?” when considering the Haitian Zombie, we can determine that there are witnesses who have seen family or friends in what they genuinely believe to be a zombie state.
+However, whilst many believe the Haitian Zombie to be real, there is no documented evidence that the victim has died and has been re-animated to become a zombie.
 Furthermore Haitian zombies can be ‘cured’, that is, released from their zombie state.

 Origin of the Hollywood Zombie